0xProject/0x-protocol-specification/staking/staking-specification.md

 ## 3 Contract Migrations

 This section outlines steps for managing the system of smart contracts.
 Operations are atomically executed as a group.
+Contracts are owned by the 0x Multisig.

 ### 3.1 Deploying the system